 If you are in Hawaii between December and early April you should make sure to read our whale watching guide.

-Punalu’u Black Sand Beach
+Punaluʻu Black Sand Beach

-Punalu’u beach is the most famous black sand beach on Hawaii, and has even acquired the nickname ‘Black Sand Beach’.
-It is the most expansive and easily accessible black sand beach on the Big Island, and great for swimming, snorkeling, coastal hikes or a nice picnic.
-You can often also see the endangered Hawksbill and Green turtles basking in the sun on the beach.
+Punaluʻu beach is the most famous black sand beach of Hawaiʻi and is colloquially called ‘Black Sand Beach’.
+Being the most expansive and easily accessible of all black sand beaches on the Big Island, Punaluʻu is well-suited for seeing turtles, sunbathing, coastal hikes or a nice picnic.
+Swimming or snorkeling is also possible, but there may be other places more suitable (see below).

-Unfortunately, there can be strong currents in the water at Punalu’u beach.
+Snorkeling: Snorkeling at Punaluʻu is often difficult due to low visibility.
 The best place to snorkel nearby is Ninole Cove.
-Ninole Cove is a short walk from Punalu’u, and offers a sheltered bay with sand channels that provide decent entry to the action.
-You can either drive there (park below the clubhouse of the sea mountain golf course), or take a sort but rewarding hike from the black sand beach parking lot.
-Follow the unmarked grassy trail southwards (going right if you face makai/the ocean) for 5 minutes.
+Ninole Cove is a short walk from Punaluʻu and offers a sheltered bay with sand channels that provide decent entry into the ocean.
+You can either drive there (park below the sea mountain golf course clubhouse) or take a short but rewarding hike from the Punaluʻu parking lot.
+Follow the unmarked grassy trail southwards (going right if you face Ma Kai/the ocean) for 5 minutes.

-Directions to Punalu’u Beach:
+Directions to Punaluʻu Beach: